Saima445/Saima445/README.md

 Currently I’m working at a start-up **Octofy** (internship → freelance), where I’ve contributed to building a modern **AI-powered chat platform** from the ground up.
 My work spans the full stack: from backend logic and database programming to frontend UI and component design.
 I’ve also learned a great deal about Stripe integrations, prompt engineering, integrating LLMs into platforms, and many other valuable skills.

-Alongside that, I’ve done freelance/school projects like designing and implementing a **WordPress landing page** for a client.
+Alongside that, I’ve done freelance/school projects like designing and implementing a **WordPress site** for a client.

 💡 *Everything can be learned with curiosity and hard work.*